Residency Status and Contact Information

 International students who are admitted to the college are considered out-of-state residents for tuition rates, regardless of length of residency within the district or state.

-The legal residence of unmarried students under 18 years of age is that of their parents or guardian, regardless of where the student may be residing.
-For those over 18, the legal residence is that city in which residence is permanently maintained.
+The legal residence of unmarried students under 18 years of age is that of their parents or guardian, regardless of where the student may reside.
+For those older than 18, the legal residence is the city in which residence is permanently maintained.
+Students who change their legal residence must complete a Change of Address form in the Registration Center office.
+Students will be asked to provide one or more of the following items as proof of resident status:

 Residency Status Change